davidlehrian/ChatClientAndServerWithLibevent/README.md

 # Simple Chat Server And Client
 Example chat server using libevent and simple client using poll.

-This example is a combination of examples from what I learned from [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/) and [A tiny introduction to asynchronous IO](https://libevent.org/libevent-book/01_intro.html) that I put together to learn about C network programming for a project.
+This example is a combination of what I learned from [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/) and [A tiny introduction to asynchronous IO](https://libevent.org/libevent-book/01_intro.html).

 I did the original development on a Raspberry Pi 4 and then ported it to Windows using [Cygwin](https://www.cygwin.com/).
 I did the development using MS Visual Studio Code and I included the .vscode folders for both systems.
 The entries in these JSON files may need to be edited for your specific configuration which I will describe more fully below.